If you’re a developer, you can use Chromebooks to develop kiosk apps.

-Note: To run your Chromebook in kiosk mode, you need to buy a Chrome Enterprise, Chrome Education, or single-app kiosk device management license.
-To learn the cost and how to purchase a license, contact any authorized reseller.
+- You’ll need to buy a Chrome Enterprise Upgrade or Chrome Education Upgrade.
+To learn the cost and how to purchase an upgrade, contact any authorized reseller.

 Before you begin